 “In a proceeding for child support following dissolution of the marriage or civil union by a court that lacked personal jurisdiction over the absent spouse, and in which the court is requiring payment of support for the period before the date an order for current support is entered, there is a rebuttable presumption that the obligor’s net income for the prior period was the same as his or her net income at the time the order for current support is entered.”
 750 ILCS 5/505(a)(4.5)

-So, back child support (also known as retroactive child support) can only be pursued only when the absconding parent refuses to be served with divorce papers.
+Back child support (also known as retroactive child support) can be pursued before the service of the divorce papers only when the absconding parent refuses to be served with divorce papers.

 Back Child Support When A Child Support Order Has Already Been Entered In An Illinois Family Law Court.

 If a child support order already exists and child support is owed by the noncustodial parent then Illinois law states a delinquency exists.